voegtlel/jtabletpresenter/README.md

  * `tools.screenshotArea`: Take a screenshot of an area of the screen and use the image tool
  * `tools.screenshotFull`: Take a screenshot of a selectable screen and set as page background
  * `tools.screenshotDirect`: Take a screenshot of the screen under the cursor and set as page background
+ * `tools.blankScreen`: Blanks the screen containing the main window
+ * `tools.blankScreenAll`: Blanks all screens
  * `next`: Next page
  * `previous`: Previous page
  * `undo`: Undo